 The good news is that there are a handful of balance transfer cards with no balance transfer fee on transfers made shortly after account opening.

-For example, the The Amex EveryDay® Credit Card from American Express charges $0 for a balance transfer.
+For example, The Amex EveryDay® Credit Card from American Express charges $0 for a balance transfer.
 Balance transfers must be requested within the first 60 days of opening your account.
 For balance transfers made in the first 60 days you’ll get a 0% introductory balance transfer APR that lasts the first 15 months.
-After that, the variable APR for balance transfers is 15.24% to 26.24%.
+After that, the variable APR for balance transfers is 12.99% to 23.99%.

 If you make the balance transfer within the first 60 days of account opening, there is an introductory $0 balance transfer fee.
 Transfers you make after the first 60 days have a balance transfer fee of 5% or $5 minimum.

 A third balance transfer card to consider is the BankAmericard® credit card.
 This card comes with a balance transfer fee of 3% (minimum $10).